Skip to Content

 You can also see the results of the call in SAP Build Process Automation.

-Go to the Monitor tab, then Process and Workflow Instances.
+Go to the Monitoring tab from the lobby, then under Monitor section, access the Process and Workflow Instances tile.
 The first one should be the one you just triggered.

 • You can see the new process instance.